Last updated

 If you are looking for the ShipStation openAPI (AKA, ShipStation API V1), please visit the ShipStation API V1 docs page currently located at shipstation.com/docs.

-To access the ShipStation API V2 endpoints, you must first enable the Shipping API and/or Inventory API add-on in your ShipStation account settings.
+To access the ShipStation API Inventory endpoints, you must first enable the Inventory API add-on in your ShipStation account settings.

 1. Log into your ShipStation account.